UltraEngine/Documentation/CPP/Camera_SetRefraction.md

 # Camera::SetRefraction

 This method enables or disables the transparency refraction setting for the camera.
+This effect will make transparent surfaces appear to bend light as it passes through them.

 - void **SetRefraction**(const bool mode)